How to Select a SCUBA Tank

 The aluminum tank finishes of choice are unpainted: natural, shot blast, and brushed.
 The natural finish is just the appearance of the cylinder immediately after heat treatment when it forms a natural streaked gray aluminum oxide coating that is cosmetically unappealing.
 Shot blast is the natural surface that has been textured and is a uniform dark gray.
 Decals and stickers do not adhere well to shot blast.
 The natural surface that has been brushed to a uniform shiny finish is the most popular of the unpainted finishes, but all the unpainted finishes hold up very nicely and do not encourage or hide corrosion.

 Uncoated steel tanks quickly rust in the presence of water, so all steel tanks are coated with zinc.
 When a steel tank is galvanized, a zinc metal coating is bonded to the surface of the steel.
 There are two zinc coating processes for steel tanks: dip galvanizing and spray galvanizing.
 The hot zinc dipped coating comes from the factory as a shiny silver color that rapidly ages to a mottled gray once exposed to sea water.
 Steel tanks are also available in a hot zinc sprayed coating that is further protected with an epoxy paint.
 Compared to the better cosmetic appearance of the epoxy paint finish, the hot-dipped galvanized finish is "industrial grade" with noticeable cosmetic imperfections.
 Although the consensus seems to be that hot-dipped galvanization is preferred for its resistance to scrapes and scratches, some experts believe that environmental concerns about the molten zinc dip vat operation itself outweigh the benefits of hot-dipped galvanization.
-After an absence in the market for several years, in the Fall of 2016 a hot-dipped galvanized steel scuba cylinder was re-introduced.

 We have heard many debates on the corrosion resistance and durability of dipped versus sprayed and painted steel tanks.
 In fact, we have seen steel tanks of every type and manufacture in excellent condition after many years of heavy service and we have also seen them fail the first annual inspection.
 The truth is both types of steel tanks will give many years of service when they receive proper care.
 All tanks must be thoroughly rinsed in fresh water after use in salt water and during storage the boot should be removed.
 Both unpainted and painted steel tanks require some additional care in comparison to unpainted aluminum.
 Any deep scratches that cut through the galvanizing and expose bare steel need to be touched up with either a rust-inhibiting paint or a cold-galvanizing compound, both available in aerosol sprays and brush applicators at hardware stores.